Things to Know

 - You must enter and certify a Rank Order List in the NMS Match System by the Rank Order List Deadline for each program you are offering in the Match.

-- If you have no acceptable applicants to rank for a program, you should certify a Rank Order List with no ranks.
+- If you have positions available but no acceptable applicants to rank for a program, you should certify a Rank Order List with no ranks.